ZDNet has recently published an interesting article related to Public Cloud and GDPR related data jurisdiction – US Cloud act.

 In case you are in finance/banking, telco or similar business with high security demands and frightening fines in case of data breach (up to 4% of annual global revenue or €20 million whichever is greater), the only way to secure your sensitive data in the Cloud is by performing anonymization/encryption in your data center before data leave your data center, or to stay with on-premise solution that can also be deployed in a Private Cloud (Appliance).

-By performing client-side encryption (along with code and integration layer inspection), you can block SaaS vendor, Cloud vendor or even governments to read your sensitive data without your knowledge, and you’ll maintain almost the same level of security as on-premise.
+By performing client-side encryption (along with code and integration layer inspection), you can be pretty sure that hackers, SaaS vendor, Cloud vendor or even governments won’t be able to read your sensitive data stored in a Cloud without your knowledge, and you’ll maintain almost the same level of security as on-premise.

 In most cases that implies hybrid-cloud or classical on-premises architecture deployed in Private Cloud Appliance or on private company’s servers without Cloud.